 2017 Toyota Highlander Safety

 The 2017 Toyota Highlander comes equipped standard with Toyota Safety Sense P. This is a multi-part safety system that will help keep you and your passengers safe while driving.
 This includes;

 - Pre-Collision System with Pedestrian Detection

 - Dynamic Radar Cruise Control

-We love dynamic radar cruise control, which keeps you back form the car in front of you if they go slower than your cruise control speed.
+We love dynamic radar cruise control, which keeps you back from the car in front of you if they go slower than your cruise control speed.
 This uses radar so you don’t need to constantly adjust your cruise control or tap your breaks.
 The Lane Departure Alert will let you know if you are about to exit your lane and can even steer you back into your lane.
 Automatic high beams turn your brights on and off depending on traffic.
 The Pre collision system with pedestrian detection will help keep you from getting in an accident with another vehicle or with a pedestrian by alerting you and applying the brakes.